colehaus/colex/content/posts/futurism/main.md

 asked university students to estimate when they'd complete school assignments and then followed-up to determine the actual completion times [@newby00].
-Through a variety of experimental permutations, they concluded that, '<a href="#arg-map" id="pessimistic">Participants' final task completion time estimates were not affected when they generated pessimistic scenarios ... in combination with more optimistic scenarios.</a> ...
+Through a variety of experimental permutations, they concluded that, '[Participants' final task completion time estimates were not affected when they generated pessimistic scenarios ... in combination with more optimistic scenarios.](#arg-map){#pessimistic} ...
 [R]egardless of plausibility, predictors did not attend to pessimistic scenarios.'
 Similar results were found by Paul Schoemaker [@schoemaker92]."

 "Any more?"

 "Yes.
-A quasi-experimental study of managers found that <a href="#arg-map" id="rational">scenario planning decreased rational decision-making and increased intuitive decision-making</a> as measured by the General Decision-Making Style Survey [@chermack08]."
+A quasi-experimental study of managers found that [scenario planning decreased rational decision-making and increased intuitive decision-making](#arg-map){#rational} as measured by the General Decision-Making Style Survey [@chermack08]."

 "That sounds like it could be conducive to biases."